influxdata/terraform-google-influx/modules/run-influxdb/README.md

 Options:

-  --hostname         The hostname of the current node.
   --node-type           Specifies whether the instance will be a Meta or Data node.
 Must be one of 'meta' or 'data'.
   --meta-group-name     The name of the Instance Group that contains meta nodes.
-  --data-group-name  The name of the Instance Group that contains data nodes.
+  --hostname            Fully qualified hostname of the instance.
+  --private-ip          Private IPv4 address of the instance.
   --region              The GCP region the Instance Groups are deployed in.
   --auto-fill           Search the InfluxDB config file for KEY and replace it with VALUE.
 May be repeated.

 Example:

-  run-influxdb --node-type meta --meta-group-name ig-meta --data-group-name ig-data --region europe-north1 --auto-fill '<__LICENSE_KEY__>=******'
+  run-influxdb --node-type meta --meta-group-name ig-meta --hostname data-inst-9sx1.acme.internal --private-ip 10.0.2.3 --region europe-north1 --auto-fill '<__LICENSE_KEY__>=******'
 ```

 ## Picking a rally point